 Two major types of plea negotiations and agreements take place within the Pennsylvania criminal justice system:

-- Charge Bargaining- As the most commonly used type of plea agreement, charge bargaining is conducted between the prosecutor and defense outside of the purview of the judge overseeing the case.
+• Charge Bargaining- As the most commonly used type of plea agreement, charge bargaining is conducted between the prosecutor and defense outside of the purview of the judge overseeing the case.
 The only authority the judge has with respect to this sphere is to dismiss one or more charges against the defendant.
 In this bargaining scenario, the defendant offers a guilty or no contest plea to a lower charge in exchange for the prosecutor dropping a more serious charge against the defendant.
 A common example would be you, as the defendant, agreeing to plead guilty to manslaughter instead of opting for a jury trial in which you would be facing a potential murder conviction.

-- Sentence Bargaining- A much less common and more strictly controlled type of plea agreement results from something called sentence bargaining.
+• Sentence Bargaining- A much less common and more strictly controlled type of plea agreement results from something called sentence bargaining.
 In this plea bargaining scenario, you, the defendant, offer a guilty plea to the charge you are facing.
 In exchange, you receive a less severe sentence by the court.

 In many cases, prosecutors know in advance due to past experience, that the judge will agree to a bargained-for-sentence plea without even obtaining a verbal agreement from the judge in advance.
 In these situations, if the judge for some reason seeks to impose a harsher sentence than that which was expected by the prosecutor, you, the defendant will be protected and permitted to withdraw the guilty plea.

 The prosecution and defense conduct plea negotiations and agreements in the vast majority of cases for several reasons.
 One reason involves the backlog of cases that exist in the justice system.
-Plea bargains eliminate the need to go to trial – which saves time and money – something which can benefit all parties to the process.
+Plea bargains eliminate the need to go to trial – which saves time and money – something that can benefit all parties to the process.

 Secondly, sometimes prosecutors do not feel confident about the strength of the evidence the state holds against the defendant.
-Instead of risking a not guilty verdict, the prosecutor will enter plea negotiations and agree to a compromise with the defense, which is a plea deal.
+Instead of risking a not-guilty verdict, the prosecutor will enter plea negotiations and agree to a compromise with the defense, which is a plea deal.

 Thirdly, if prosecution witnesses do not agree to cooperate to testify on behalf of the state’s case, sometimes prosecutors will not force the issue, and instead opt for a plea bargain that results in a lesser conviction for the defendant.